 Excluding the 8-9 days they spend as eggs, head lice can live for around 40-45 days on your head.
 As parasites, they feed on human blood several times a day.

 If they are removed from their food source – say from getting knocked out of your hair with a brush or your hand – they can survive 24-48 hours.
 If they don’t find some human hair to crawl back to a new host during that time, they will die.

 How can I kill Lice?

 There are many ways you can kill lice.
 You can suffocate them, poison them, or dry them out.
 You can also starve them if you get them away from their food source – your head – long enough (they’ll die within 24-48 hours).

 Head lice do not survive long if they fall off a person and cannot feed.
 You don’t need to spend a lot of time or money on housecleaning activities.
-Follow these steps to help avoid re–infestation by lice that have recently fallen off the hair or crawled onto clothing or furniture.
+Follow these steps to help know how to get rid of lice and avoid re–infestation by lice that have recently fallen off the hair or crawled onto clothing or furniture.

 - Machine wash and dry clothing, bed linens, and other items that the infested person wore or used during the 2 days before treatment using the hot water (130°F) laundry cycle and the high heat drying cycle.
 Clothing and items that are not washable can be dry–cleaned OR sealed in a plastic bag and stored for 2 weeks.

 - Soak combs and brushes in hot water (at least 130°F) for 5–10 minutes.